vchiley/pytorch/torch/optim/PROJECT.md

 **Key Design Principle**: These three functions define how distributed orthogonalization works.
 They receive a flexible `state` dict containing process groups and metadata, enabling support for **any distributed setup** (PyTorch built-in strategies, custom frameworks, or proprietary parallelism).

+**Important**: Some parallelism strategies (PP, EP) represent **independent parameter groups** that should be orthogonalized separately, not gathered together.
+For example, in Expert Parallel (EP), each expert is independent - we don't gather across experts.

 **For convenience**, `create_auto_config()` provides pre-built implementations for common PyTorch strategies (FSDP, TP, HSDP, EP, CP, PP, and hybrids).
 For custom distributed setups, users define their own functions.

 ## When to Use distributed_config

 **Required for correct orthogonalization:**
-- **Sharded strategies**: FSDP, TP, HSDP, EP, PP, or any hybrid where parameters are sharded across devices
+- **Sharded strategies where parameters are sharded within a logical unit**: FSDP, TP, HSDP, or any hybrid where parameters belonging to the same logical layer/unit are sharded across devices
   - Without `distributed_config`, orthogonalization will operate on shards independently (mathematically incorrect)
 - **Replicated strategies**: CP (Context Parallel) where parameters are replicated
   - Without `distributed_config`, each GPU will redundantly orthogonalize all updates (inefficient)

 **Not needed:**
 - Single GPU training
+- **EP (Expert Parallel)**: Each expert is an independent unit that should be orthogonalized separately, similar to PP stages
+- **PP (Pipeline Parallel)**: Each stage runs optimizer independently

 **Optional but recommended:**
 - DDP (DistributedDataParallel) - model is fully replicated on each GPU